-The 2020 World Conference on VR Industry, which closed Tuesday in Nanchang, capital of Jiangxi Province, focused on the key and common problems in VR industry development, discussed industry trends and solutions, and illustrated the latest achievements in the field.
+The 2020 World Conference on VR Industry kicked off on Monday in Nanchang, capital of East China's Jiangxi province.
+The two-day event focused on the key and common problems in VR industry development, discussed industry trends and solutions, and illustrated the latest achievements in the field.

-This conference has prompted businesses to sign projects with contracted amounts totaling 66.2 billion yuan (US$10 billion), according to organizers.
+This year's conference has prompted businesses to sign projects with contracted amounts totaling 66.2 billion yuan (about $10 billion), according to organizers.

 VR technology has been exposed to the public in more fields in the past years, such as gaming, livestreaming, shopping, and tourism.
 Besides these familiar life scenarios, it is also integrating with other significant industries.